Last updated August 2015

 JUDGE WILLIAM H. PRYOR, JR., judge for the United States Court of Appeals for the Eleventh Circuit.
 Judge Pryor has served as a United States circuit judge for the Eleventh Circuit since 2004.
 He also taught federal jurisdiction at the University of Alabama School of Law and has served as an adjunct professor at the Cumberland School of Law at Samford University.
 Prior to his appointment to the bench, Judge Pryor served as the Attorney General of the State of Alabama from 1997 to 2004 and as a Deputy Attorney General from 1995 to 1997.
 Before joining the Attorney General's Office, Judge Pryor practiced law in Birmingham, Alabama for seven years at the law firms of Walston, Stabler, Wells, Anderson & Bains and Cabaniss, Johnston, Gardner, Dumas & O'Neal.
 From 1987 to 1988, Judge Pryor served as a law clerk for Judge John Minor Wisdom of the United States Court of Appeals for the Fifth Circuit.
 He received his J.D. magna cum laude in 1987 from Tulane University Law School, where he served as Editor-in-Chief of the Tulane Law Review, and his B.A. magna cum laude in 1984 from Northeast Louisiana University (now University of Louisiana at Monroe).

-MR. JONATHAN J. WROBLEWSKI is the designated ex-officio member of the United States Sentencing Commission representing the Office of the Attorney General, United States Department of Justice.
-Mr. Wroblewski serves as Director of the Office of Policy and Legislation in the Criminal Division of the Department.
-Previously, Mr. Wroblewski served as a trial attorney with the Civil Rights Division, and subsequently served in the United States Sentencing Commission as Deputy General Counsel and Director of Legislative and Public Affairs.
-He has taught at both The George Washington University National Law Center and George Mason University School of Law, and has studied at the University of Cambridge's Institute of Criminology as a recipient of the Atlantic Fellowship in Public Policy.
+MR. JONATHAN J. WROBLEWSKI is the designated ex-officio member of the United States Sentencing Commission representing the Attorney General.
+Mr. Wroblewski serves as Director of the Office of Policy and Legislation in the Criminal Division of the United States Department of Justice.
+Previously, Mr. Wroblewski served as a trial attorney with the Civil Rights Division, and subsequently served at the United States Sentencing Commission as Deputy General Counsel and Director of Legislative and Public Affairs.
+He is a lecturer at the Harvard Law School and Director of the law school’s Semester in Washington Program.
+He has previously taught at The George Washington University National Law Center and George Mason University School of Law, and has studied at the University of Cambridge's Institute of Criminology as a recipient of the Atlantic Fellowship in Public Policy.
 Mr. Wroblewski received his B.A., magna cum laude from Duke University, and his J.D. from Stanford Law School.